Robotic-Decision-Making-Lab/alpha/README.md

   for hardware communication
 - ros2_control integration for manipulator position, velocity, and joint trajectory control
-- Gazebo Garden integration for simulation
+- Simulation support using Gazebo Garden
 - Visualization support using RViz2
 - Integration with MoveIt2 for motion planning